 - Employee Year-to-Year summary within the report’s date range.

-- When creating a payroll liability balance report, QuickBooks Desktop may produce inaccurate liabilities.
+- When creating a report, QB Desktop may produce inaccurate liabilities.
 This occurs when the payment through the date of the due liabilities is in a different month than the due liabilities.
-For example, liabilities payable in October, but paid through November, may show as payable.

 In this blog, you can find how to Run Payroll Liability Balances Report in QuickBooks.
-I hope my all information is helpful for all QuickBooks users.
-If any problem to understand the steps you have an option to dial our QuickBooks Support phone number.
+If you are facing any problem while understanding these steps, then dial our QuickBooks Support Phone Number.